-Candles are possibly one of the most requested items in our Gould St store.
-And we do listen to customers' requests so have made extensive enquiries into whether scented candles can be manufactured naturally.
-We knew to avoid the petrochemical (paraffin) bases and the synthetic fragrances (more about why later), but could a natural essential oil fragrance on a natural soy base work?
+Candles are possibly one of the most requested items in our Gould St and Paddington stores.
+We do listen to customers' requests so we have made extensive enquiries into whether scented candles can be made naturally.
+We knew to avoid the petrochemical (paraffin) bases and synthetic fragrances (more about why later), but could a natural essential oil fragrance on a natural soy base work?
 The answer we believe is no.

 Once a candle manufacturer learns you want to create a truly natural candle, they stop responding.
 Or they investigate and come back with 'you can, but it might explode'.

 So what are the consequences of burning candles in the home?

 Paraffin: A 2009 study by South Carolina State University found that paraffin candles (which the vast majority of scented candles are) released toxic chemicals like toluene and benzene into the air (1).
 These chemicals are proven carcinogens and can cause problems in asthma sufferers as well as affecting your skin and health.
 Most soy candles on the market are a blend which also contains paraffin (paraffin is better at helping the scent to 'throw').
 A study by San Diego State University came to the same conclusion using air quality monitors installed in 300 San Diego homes (2).